Himanshu8881212/LETS-GET-A-JOB-/LETS-GET-A-JOB/README.md

 1. **Access n8n:**
    - Open http://localhost:5678 in your browser
-   - You'll see the n8n workflow editor
+   - **No login required** - you'll see the n8n workflow editor immediately

 2. **View Workflows:**
    - Click on **Workflows** in the left sidebar